VIDA-NYU/openspace-webrtc/docs/01-architecture/system-architecture.md

 | `{ "command": "SERVER_STATUS" }` | Requests general status of the rendering server | Example return message:<br>`{ "command": "SERVER_STATUS", "error": "none", "id": 0, "running": 1, "total": 3 }`<br>In this example, there is currently 1 running instance, out of a possible 3 instances that the server can simultaneously support. |

 ---

 ## Session Initialization Sequence

-The table below describes the typical sequence of events when a user starts an OpenSpace WebRTC session.

-## Session Initialization Sequence